rgambee/self-correction-reproduction/README.md

 ### Datasets

-This study used the same three datasets as the original.
+This study used the same three datasets as the original [[1]](#references).

 #### Bias Benchmark for QA

-The Bias Benchmark for QA (BBQ) dataset [X] consists of over 58,000 multiple choice questions to probe many different social biases.
+The Bias Benchmark for QA (BBQ) dataset [[4]](#references) consists of over 58,000 multiple choice questions to probe many different social biases.
 Some questions are ambiguous, without enough context to identify which of the two people the question refers to.
 For these questions, the correct answer is always some variation of "unknown," though a model may give a different answer if it relies on stereotypes.
 Other questions have sufficient context to identify the correct person, though a model may still answer incorrectly if the question opposes its biases.

 Here's an example question with ambiguous context from this dataset: